Shifting Financial Marketing into Gear

 So, for lead generation, we can conclude that the more in-depth coverage you provide, the better—which means the article will likely be longer.

-Ideal Lengths for Different Types of Blog Posts
+Ideal Blog Post Length for Different Types of Posts

 To recap: general topics equal a wider audience and fewer words.
 Niche topics equal smaller audiences and extended content.
 And with that, let’s look at the ideal post lengths for various types of blog content.